 The City of Manteca's strong recovery from the recession has continued steadily throughout the past year.
 Signs of resurgence are evidenced by increases in consumer spending, continued growth in new and resale home values, and continued declines in unemployment rates,.
-Through strong economic development and bolstered consumer spending, sales tax was 8.7% higher than revenues for the same period last year.
-Assessed valuations for secured property tax increased by 13.25%.
-This contributed to overall increased property tax revenues of \$2 million.
-Of this amount, \$1.67 million was attributable to receipts distributed to Affected Taxing Entities (ATE) that prior to the dissolution of redevelopment would have been distributed to the former Manteca Redevelopment Agency.
-In 2014-15 the Building Safety division issued 455 permits for new residential construction compared to 391 permits in 2013-14 and 314 permits in 2012-13.
+Through strong economic development and bolstered consumer spending, general sales tax was 6.8% higher than revenues for the same period last year.
+Assessed valuations for secured property tax increased by 7.9%.
+Of the amount of property tax received, \$1 million was attributable to receipts distributed to the city as one of the Affected Taxing Entities (ATE) that prior to the dissolution of redevelopment would have been distributed to the former Manteca Redevelopment Agency.
+In 2015-16 the Building Safety division issued 508 permits for new residential construction compared to 455 permits in 2014-15 and 391 permits in 2013-14.

-As of June 30, 2015, employment levels in California have continued to increase.
-The California Economic Development Department listed the June 2015 unemployment rate for the State and the County at 6.2% and 8.5% respectively.
-Manteca's unemployment rate was 8.6%.
-As a comparison, one year ago the State and County unemployment rates were 7.3% and 10.3%, respectively, and Manteca's was 10.4%.
+As of June 30, 2016, employment levels in California have continued to increase.
+The California Economic Development Department listed the June 2016 unemployment rate for the State and the County at 5.4% and 8.3% respectively.
+Manteca's unemployment rate was 8.4%.
+As a comparison, one year ago the State and County unemployment rates were 6.2% and 8.5%, respectively, and Manteca's was 8.6%.

-As the City of Manteca looks forward, its leadership continues to look at opportunities that will balance growth in our residential housing supply with commercial growth and job creation.
+As the City of Manteca looks to the future, its leadership continues to foster opportunities that will balance growth in our residential housing supply with commercial growth and job creation.
 To this end, the City has continued to partner with McWhinney Real Estate Services and the Manteca Development Group, LLC for the development of a Family Entertainment Zone and a hotel/waterpark resort.
-The Environmental Impact Report (EIR) for this project was certified by the City Council on October 6, 2015.
-It is anticipated that construction on the first phase of this project will begin in 2016.
+Additionally the City continues to partner with the CenterPoint Properties to expand industrial and warehouse opportunities including the groundbreaking of a 404,000 square foot warehouse in January 2017 to be followed by a proposed 600,000 square foot high-cube warehouse.